 A comprehensive, multi-track treatment program serving as a step-down from or as an alternative to inpatient care.

 McLean SouthEast Adult Psychiatric Partial Hospital Program

 Structured day program treatment in Middleborough, Massachusetts, focusing on mood and anxiety disorders.

 Intensive programs for adolescents ages 13 to 20 who require treatment for depression, anxiety, post-traumatic stress disorder, and borderline personality disorder.

 Stabilization and treatment for children and adolescents ages 3 to 19 who are in psychiatric crisis.

 A treatment program for children and adolescents ages 10 to 18 with obsessive compulsive disorder (OCD), specific phobias, panic attacks, and anxiety disorders.

 McLean Anxiety Mastery Program

-A comprehensive outpatient program for children and adolescents ages 9 to 18 with social anxiety, phobias, panic attacks, separation anxiety, and obsessive compulsive disorder.
+A comprehensive outpatient program for children and adolescents ages 7 to 19 with social anxiety, phobias, panic attacks, separation anxiety, and OCD.

 Adolescent Acute Residential Treatment (ART) Program